na-na-hi/renget/archive/BulkGuide.md

 #####The Midlands:
 The Midlands are, as the name implies, the region comprising the middle of the Sand Continent.
 The conditions are far more hospitable here then in the North and South, and thus, much crops and produce is grown here, to be exported to the more extreme regions.
 ######Oasis:
-A town near the Mystery Dungeon Holey Meadow.
+A town west of the Mystery Dungeon Holey Meadow.
 They're one of the agricultural towns in the Midlands that export their goods to the rest of the Sand Continent.

+######Redkiln:
+Another town near Holey Meadow, located to its Northeast.
+It's known in particular for its ceramics, pottery in particular.

 #####The North:
 The North is, like much of the Sand Continent, rather mountainous, and is marked by the Thirsty Desert and its corresponding Mystery Dungeon, with the same name, at its southern border.
 The Thirsty Desert is the most inhospitable spot on the whole continent, its only permanent residents being hardy tribespeople and survivalists.
 Nonetheless, travellers and traders alike must pass through it in order to it to get to and from the region.